kalvn/Shaarli-Material/README.md

 bower install
 ```

-Then, to use these files instead of the compiled ones, change the parameter `debug` to true (check the section *Additional configuration* above).

-To finish, if you want to compile those files via Gulp, first adapt the `gulp.js` file to your needs.
+Then, if you want to compile those files via Gulp, first adapt the `gulp.js` file to your needs.
 Then, install Gulp and nodejs if it's not done already and run the following command from the root folder:

 ```shell
 npm install